Handling Multiple Environments¶

 Developers often desire different system behavior depending on whether an application is running in a development or production environment.
 For example, verbose error output is something that would be useful while developing an application, but it may also pose a security issue when “live”.

-By default, CodeIgniter comes with the environment constant set to 'development'.
+By default, CodeIgniter comes with the environment constant set to use the value provided in $_SERVER['CI_ENV'], otherwise defaults to ‘development’.
 At the top of index.php, you will see:

 In addition to affecting some basic framework behavior (see the next section), you may use this constant in your own development to differentiate between which environment you are running in.